V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kizinga-mpinanza : satellite

-– (ki)ziokoto : greed, caution in shopping, prudence in purchases, renunciation, deprivation
+– (ki)ziokoto : avarice, miserliness, caution in purchases, renunciation, deprivation

-– (ki)ziunga (biziunga) : surroundings, neighborhood / funnel-shaped trap / vertigo
+– (ki)ziunga (biziunga) : surroundings, neighborhood / funnel-shaped trap / vertigo, dizziness

 – kizoba : idiocy, silliness, foolishness, stupidity